-36- Related Parties
+35- Related Parties

-The related parties are the shareholders of the Company and the companies in which they own shares, whether directly or indirectly, and the senior management members of the Company, which gives them significant influence or control over these companies.
-The group companies carry out many transactions with related parties and these transactions are carried out in accordance with the conditions set by the board of directors in those companies which do not differ with the count parts of those transactions with others and the most important of these transactions are as follows:
+The related parties are the shareholders of the Company and the associate companies in which they own shares, whether directly or indirectly, and the senior management members of the Company, which gives them significant influence or control over these companies.
+The group companies carry out many transactions with related parties and these transactions are carried out in accordance with the conditions set by the board of directors in those companies which do not differ with the count parts of those transactions with others.

-The following is a summary of the most significant transactions concluded during the current year between the company and the related parties.
+The following is a summary of the nature and volume of transactions concluded with related parties during the current period between the company and the related parties.

-36-1 Due from related parties
+35-1 Due from related parties